chew-z/InstaAWS/README.md

 ## Limitations

-AWS Proxy has maximum timeout of 30 seconds.
-With large feed and extensive use of append operation in code this isn't enough for function to finish.
+AWS [API Gateway has intergration timeout](https://docs.aws.amazon.com/apigateway/latest/developerguide/limits.html) of maximum 30 seconds.
+With large Instagram feed and extensive use of append operation in code this isn't enough time for AWS Lambda function to finish.
 So I am thinking about workarounds like getting data in chunks, narrowing via tags or timestamps or search conditions etc.  But that makes simple code into complex one.

+## What's interesting about it?

+- I am using [goinsta](https://github.com/ahmdrz/goinsta) - good but it has it's limitations as Import/Export operations are hardcoded for storing session in file - not possible with Lambda.
+So my login() function is storing Instagram object in cache instead.
+- I am using [go-cache](https://github.com/patrickmn/go-cache) to good effect.
+Now [Lambda functions](https://aws.amazon.com/lambda/faqs/#) are essentially stateless and not reusable (lifetime is circa 60 seconds apparently).
+However it seems that a series of calls to function can find it's way to function instance and re-use Instagram object from cache.
+It shaves quite some time on successive calls - watch it happen in logs - I guess it is  taking advantage of [freeze/thaw cycle](https://aws.amazon.com/blogs/compute/container-reuse-in-lambda/).